What is brand voice in business writing?

 That’s tone of voice.

-It’s essentually how you sound through your writing.
+It’s essentially how you sound through your business writing.
 Tone of voice is the way you say something.
 It is your personality, your language, the rhythm and pace of your sentences.
 It’s what differentiates you from other companies and your competitors.

 Ann Handley, author of Everybody Writes (and my absolute superhero) says, ‘If the label fell off, would they know it was you?’

 In other words, if your logo disappeared, your images, your colours – everything, would people still recognise who you were from your writing?
 Or does your writing sound like everyone else’s?
 Does your writing blur into insignificance?

 Why is tone of voice important for your business?

 We’re business owners, not novelists, so why on earth should we care about tone of voice?

 Tone of voice helps your target audience connect with you, it helps build trust and relationships.
 It helps differentiate you from your competitors.

 Think about it.
 When reading anything, don’t you want to connect with the writer?
 Don’t you like it when you feel they’re talking directly to you?

 It also helps attract your ideal clients.
 You speak in a way that attracts the people you want and repels the ones you don’t.
 You can’t appeal to everyone, otherwise, you’ll just end up being boring and forgettable, and no one wants that.